Andeweg01/tradTracker/README.md

 ## TESTING:

+Validators like those of W3C, JSHint.com, html-formatter.com and cleancss.com for beautifying and along the process several other online services, were used to make sure the code was valid, clean, well indented and readable.
-Testing of the website is done physically on Windows 10 desktop, tablet and laptop, Android tablet and phone, iPad iOS, iPhone and MacBook Pro.
+Physical testing of the website and code was done on Windows 10 desktop and laptop, Android tablet and phone, iPad iOS, iPhone and MacBook Pro.
 The tested browsers were Chrome, Edge, Firefox, Samsung for Android tablet, Safari.
 Not all browsers were available on all platforms as the table hereunder shows.
 The following was tested: